Tuffy Auto Service Centers

 Tuffy Tire & Auto Service Centers is a chain of franchise and company-owned automotive service centers headquartered in Toledo, Ohio.
 As of March 2018 there were 175 locations in 20 states in the eastern United States.The company is owned by the Tuffy Associates Corporation until 2021 when Mavis Tire, Inc. purchased the franchise.
-Tuffy was founded in 1970 by Charles Amy as a muffler shop, but later diversified into complete automotive repair and tire service centers.
+Tuffy was founded in 1970 by Rene F. Campeau as a muffler shop, but later diversified into complete automotive repair and tire service centers.